olitrussle/blog/_posts/2016-05-20-youve-got-a-mortgage-in-principle-now-what.md

 ---
 ## You’ve got a Mortgage in Principle.
 Now what?

-{% include image/left.html filename="MiP.jpeg" caption="Mortgage in Principle" %}
+{% include image/left.html filename="MiP.png" caption="Mortgage in Principle" %}

 Each year in the UK over 300,000 of us secure a mortgage to buy our first home, and to do that we’ll need a **Mortgage in Principle.**